datastax/dsbulk/manual/README.md

 * Unload data to a local directory (which may not yet exist):

   `dsbulk unload -url ~/data-export -k ks1 -t table1`

+## Count Examples

+When counting rows on a table, no connector is required, and some settings are ignored, such as `schema.mapping`.

+* Count the total rows int the `ks1.table1` table in a cluster with a `localhost` contact point.

+  `dsbulk count -k ks1 -t table1`

 ## Command-line Help

 Available settings along with defaults are documented [here](settings.md) and in the